Radiotechniman/eu.jeroensomhorst.darkskyweather/README.md

 # Changelog

+* 0.0.6 Added conditions for custom capabilities.
+Fixed some translations and added German translations
 * 0.0.5 Changed the label for the highest / lowest day temperature to expected highest / lowest temperature swapped the highest / lowest day temp times Fixed the triggers in flows.